 Martha Torrence, M.Ed.

 Martha Torrence, M.Ed. has been a Montessori educator since 1977, serving as a classroom teacher, Head of School, curriculum coordinator, teacher-researcher, workshop presenter, and teacher educator.
 She is currently Head of School at Summit Montessori School in Framingham, MA.
 Martha served on the AMS Board of Directors for 11 years.
 She was AMS Teachers’ Section Chair for 9 years, served on the AMS Executive Committee for 3 years and was Board President for 1 year.
 Martha currently serves on the Board of the Montessori Schools of Massachusetts as the organization’s Vice President.
 Martha was Principal and Head Teacher in the Pre-primary classroom at the Xavier Univ.
 Lab School for 3 years.
 She co-founded Our Children’s Center in State College, PA, serving as its Head for over 20 years.
-Martha was recently Director of Toddler/Primary Programs at Cambridge Montessori School in Cambridge, MA.
+Martha was the Director of Toddler/Primary Programs at Cambridge Montessori School in Cambridge, MA.
 A Teacher’s Research Network participant, Martha has written award-winning articles on her research topic, play.
 She holds a Liberal Arts B.A. and an M.Ed. in Curriculum and Supervision (Penn State University); and an AMS Early Childhood credential (AERCO/Ithaca).

 Cheryl Vernick, B.A.

 Cheryl Vernick, B.A.
 Cheryl holds a B.A from the New England School of Art and Design.
 She is a credentialed AMS Primary Teacher and is a Specialist in Toddler and Primary Art at Cambridge Montessori School where she has taught for many years.